EricThomson/git_learn/readme.md

     git config --global user.name <your user name>
     git config --global user.email <your email address>

-#### Sign up for Github account (https://github.com)
+### Sign up for Github account
-I would suggest registering using the email you used in your Git configuration above.
+Sign up at https://github.com.
+For now, I recommend registering using the email you used in your Git configuration above, just to make everything simpler and easy to remember.

 # Turn your project into a repository
 First, initialize your repository:
 1. In your project folder, make a `.gitignore` file that has the names of things you don't want to be version controlled (e.g., docx files, executables, pycache folders, and anything else you want hidden).
 You can include the wildcard character (\*).
 2. cd to your project folder, and enter `git init`.
-You now have a local github repository.
-You pretty much are done.
+You now have a local github repository!
+You pretty much are done, frankly.
+You can start to enter commands.
 3. `git status` to see what's up.
 4. `git add .` to add everything to staging area.
 5. `git commit -m "my first commit!"` to commit to repository